PROJECT OVERVIEW

 Plan

-Make the process of importing transactions quick, efficient and intuitive.
+Make the process of importing transactions quick, efficient, and intuitive, reducing friction and ensuring accuracy.

 Due to a tight timeline for this project, the team and I had to scale down the Design Thinking process, leaving out some aspects of user research such as user interviews and testing.